Elefor Massage Gun Review

 Controls

-The LCD display is pretty basic and familiar.
+The LCD is pretty basic and familiar.

-Elefor Massage Gun Control Panel
+Elefor Massage Gun; Control Panel

-Size, Weight, and Ergonomics
+Size, Weight, and Ergonomics of the Elefor

-Plus, the lack of rubber on the handle means that you’re holding onto plastic for too long, which can get slippery if you have sweaty hands.
+Plus, the lack of rubber on the handle means you’re holding onto plastic for too long, which can get slippery if you have sweaty hands.

 Elefor massage gun attachments – 10 hard-plastic heads included.